aiven/devportal/docs/products/opensearch/howto/enable-opensearch-security.rst

 This article provides information on how to enable OpenSearch Security from the Aiven Console.

-Considerations before enabling OpenSearch Security managament
+Considerations before enabling OpenSearch Security management
 -------------------------------------------------------------

 Before enabling OpenSearch Security management on your Aiven for OpenSearch service, please note the following important details: